hishamnasrallah/HishamAIAgentOS_BE/docs/05_DEVELOPMENT/DOCUMENTATION_MAINTENANCE.md

 ### Steps:

 1. Check if expected output file exists for your phase
-2. If exists, update it with new endpoints/features
+2. **If exists, UPDATE it with new endpoints/features** ⚠️ **CRITICAL**
 3. If doesn't exist, create it using the template
+4. **Add ALL new endpoints to the API Endpoints table**
+5. **Add test scenarios for ALL new features**
+6. **Add error handling scenarios for new features**
-4. Update `docs/07_TRACKING/expected_output/index.md` if new file created
+7. Update `docs/07_TRACKING/expected_output/index.md` if new file created

+**Important Notes:**
+- ⚠️ **CRITICAL:** Expected output files MUST be updated whenever new features are added
+- ⚠️ **CRITICAL:** If document exists, you MUST update it with new endpoints/scenarios, not create a new one
+- **Do not wait for phase completion - update incrementally**
+- Include ALL new API endpoints with expected responses
+- Include test scenarios for ALL new features
+- Include error handling scenarios for ALL new features
+- Include request/response examples for ALL new endpoints

 ---